 6.)
 Making Expensive Activities More Affordable

 If you want to see the major attractions in Salt Lake City, then purchase a Salt Lake Connect Pass.
-The Salt Lake Connect Pass is available as a 1-day ($26-$32), 2-day ($40-$48), 3-day ($50-$60), or 365-day ($70-$85) consecutive pass and is activated the first time you use it and remains active for the number of consecutive days purchased.
-If you watch Groupon, Living Social or KSL Deals, then you might find a better deal and not have to pay full price.
+The Salt Lake Connect Pass is activated the first time you use it and remains active for the number of consecutive days purchased.
+If you watch Groupon, or Living Social, then you might find a better deal and not have to pay full price.
 The pass allows you to visit as many of the 13 major Salt Lake City attractions as you like while the Connect Pass is active (but you are limited to only one (1) visitation at each participating attraction).
 Attractions include Red Butte Garden, This Is The Place Heritage Park, Hogle Zoo, Tracy Aviary, Olympic Park, Clark Planetarium, Discovery Gateway, and more.

 If you want to save money going to Cowabunga Bay Water Park, then here are a few options:

-- Pay for the time you need by purchasing a 4-hour pass for as low as $12.95 (which is just more than $3 per hour).
+- Pay for the time you need by purchasing a 4-hour pass.
 If you have young kids and don’t want to commit to a full day, this is an affordable option.
 Kids 2 and under are free.

-- If you go after 5 p.m., the price is as low as $9.95.
-The park closes at 7 p.m. most nights so you pay about $5 per hour.
-But this is an option if you only want to be there a few hours.
+- If you go after 5 p.m., the price is less expensive.
+The park closes at 7 p.m. most night, so this is an option if you only want to be there a few hours.

 7.)
 Free Local Attractions & Activities